ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ## Autolink feature

 Automatic linking of URLs typed or pasted into the editor is enabled by default in the predefined builds.
-The {@link module:link/autolink~AutoLink `AutoLink`} feature will automatically turn URLs or e-mail addresses into working links.
+The {@link module:link/autolink~AutoLink `AutoLink`} feature will automatically turn URLs or email addresses into working links.

 To use the autolink function, simply press <kbd>Space</kbd>, <kbd>Enter</kbd>, or <kbd>Shift</kbd>+<kbd>Enter</kbd> after a link.